String figure: History

-Terms
+Terminology

 While in string figure literature there are many phrases often used, there may be some variation with the fingers, loops, and strings indicated in different ways.
-A loop is the strings that go around the back of a finger, multiple fingers, or another body part such as the wrist.
+A "loop" consists of the strings that go around the back of a finger, multiple fingers, or another body part such as the wrist.
 Some authors name the strings, fingers and their loops (near middle finger string, right index finger, pinky loop, for example), while others number them (3n, R1, 5 loop).
 One of the first methods of recording figures and sets of terminology was an anatomical system proposed in "A Method of Recording String Figures and Tricks" by W. H. R. Rivers and A. C. Haddon.
 Though location or locations of a string are most often indicated by casual systems of terms such as "near" or "far", the Rivers and Haddon system is far less ambiguous, though this may be unnecessary for the most common, illustrated, figures.

 Below are some common moves, openings, and extensions.